Siena Cathedral

 The OPA Pass

-Most of the Duomo complex (cathedral, Piccolomini Library, baptistery, crypt, and the Panorama del Facciatone walk along the unfinished nave walls) is covered by a single combined ticket called the OPA Pass.
-It costs around €20 in peak season.
-The Panorama view from the top of the unfinished nave is one of the better elevated views in Siena, and far fewer people do it than go up the Torre del Mangia in the Piazza del Campo.
+Most of the Duomo complex (cathedral, Piccolomini Library, baptistery, crypt, and the Panorama del Facciatone walk along the unfinished nave walls) is covered by a combined OPA Pass, around EUR 20 in peak season.
+The Facciatone view is one of the best elevated sightlines in Siena and draws far fewer visitors than the Torre del Mangia in the Piazza del Campo.

 Where to Eat

-Avoid the two weeks around the Palio horse race (July 2 and August 16) unless you’ve specifically come for it.
-The races are extraordinary — chaotic, genuinely dangerous, and deeply embedded in neighbourhood identity — but accommodation prices triple and the town is packed.
+Avoid the two weeks around the Palio (July 2 and August 16) unless you have specifically come for it.
+The bare-back horse races around the Piazza del Campo are extraordinary – genuinely dangerous, chaotic, and embedded in neighbourhood rivalry going back centuries – but accommodation prices triple and the town is packed.
+If you want Siena’s architecture in peace, choose any other week.